What is the R100 Scottish Broadband Voucher Scheme (SBVS)?

 When is the scheme open until?

-It is currently intended that for those eligible for the interim voucher scheme, providers will be able to apply until 31 December 2021.
-The main vouchers scheme will remain under continuous review and will remain open until such point as the Scottish Government give notice of any changes or closure of the scheme.
+SBVS will remain under continuous review and will remain open until such point as the Scottish Government give notice of any changes or closure of the scheme.
+The interim voucher scheme closed on 31 March 2022.

 Can I contribute my own money to get a better connection?

-Vouchers serve as subsidies towards installation and equipment costs.
+SBVS serves as a subsidy towards capital costs such as direct installation and equipment costs incurred by a supplier.
 So, yes, a voucher could technically be used as a contribution alongside your own money towards a more expensive installation that exceeds the value of the voucher alone.
-However, you would need to discuss this in advance with your chosen provider.
+However, you would need to discuss and agree this in advance with your chosen provider.

 I currently get broadband speeds of above 24Mbps, but below 30Mbps.
 Am I eligible for a voucher?

 You may be eligible for a voucher.
 Please visit our online checker to confirm.
-If you are not eligible for a voucher, it is because commercial deployment is expected to lift your connection to 30Mbps or above before the end of 2021.
+If you are not eligible for a voucher, it is because commercial deployment was expected to lift your connection to 30Mbps or above.

 The online checker suggests that my property is not eligible for a voucher, but I believe that it is.
 Is there an appeals process?